 - Assistant Coach

 - Phone: 607-777-4045

-Assistant Matt Francis finished his first year with the Binghamton men’s lacrosse program a year ago and returns for his second season with the Bearcats in 2013-14.
-Most recently as an assistant at Marist from 2010-12, Francis was instrumental in helping guide the Red Foxes to six and eight wins respectively in his pair of seasons with the MAAC school.
+Francis started his coaching career at his alma mater, Marist, from 2010-12.
+While there, Francis was instrumental in helping guide the Red Foxes to six and eight wins, respectively, in his pair of seasons with the MAAC school.